aiminy/3UTR-Seq/README.md

 The following Figure shows differentila DoGs analysis results for two transcripts for CXXC4(shown on the above Figure) under two conditions(KCl-treated and untreated).
 It is clear that there are differential DoGs in the downstream of CXXC4 gene between two conditions, which is consistent with the above visualization
 ![Image of DeDoGs](inst/extdata/De.png)

-***Summary***
+**Summary**

-Vilborg et al. identitified DoGs.
-RNA sequencing data for discoverying DoGs is a new type of data, and the streamlined bioinformatics pipeline for processing and analyzing this new type of RNA sequencing data is not available.
+Vilborg identifyied a new class of long chromatin-associated RNA,named as DoGs.
+RNA sequencing data for discoverying DoGs is a new type of data, and the streamlined bioinformatics pipeline for processing and analyzing this new type of RNA sequencing data is not available yet.
 Here we developed a streamlined pipeline to proceesing DoGs RNA-Seq data.
-We believe that this bioinforamtics can enhance the research realted to DoGs.
+We believe that this bioinforamtics can enhance the research related to DoGs.